-- Daily assessment of necessity remove the foley if not necessary. - Maintain closed system avoid disconnecting the catheter and drain tube. - Apply a securement device to prevent pulling on the catheter, secure the tubing to the leg. - Keep bag below the bladder to prevent the backflow of urine. - Keep bag off the floor to prevent contamination - Maintain an unobstructed flow by preventing twisting or kinking of the drain tube.
+- Daily review of indwelling catheter necessity with prompt removal if unnecessary." - Maintain closed system avoid disconnecting the catheter and drain tube. - Apply a securement device to prevent pulling on the catheter, secure the tubing to the leg. - Keep bag below the bladder to prevent the backflow of urine. - Keep bag off the floor to prevent contamination - Maintain an unobstructed flow by preventing twisting or kinking of the drain tube. - Avoid unnecessary urinary catheterizations.